-We note that most of the arguments presented here are classical in random matrix theory.
+The rest of this appendix connects the Airy-like property (from \Cref{defn:nvali}) and the locations of the poles, for particle-generated Nevanlinna functions.
+We note that most of the arguments to be presented are classical in random matrix theory.

 Our starting point is the following relation between any Nevanlinna function and its corresponding measure.
-This relation can be viewed as a version of the Helffer-Sj{\"o}strand formula (see e.g., \cite[Section 11.2]{erdHos2017dynamical}).
+It can be viewed as a version of the Helffer-Sj{\"o}strand formula (see e.g., \cite[Section 11.2]{erdHos2017dynamical}).